Finlay-Nelson/RTEP/README.md

 The game responds to changes in signal from the ADC.

 Only thing left to do is get some muscle signals!

+Below are the links to our Facebook and Twitter pages where you can follow all the latest and most exciting updates to the Muscle Power Gaming Project